 Kip & Co’s bedding looks as though a nearby confetti factory exploded while it was being made – in a good way.
 If you’re after plain sheets, this isn’t for you.
 Vibrant flowers, velvet leopard print and bright geometric shapes are splashed across its range of pillows, quilt covers, sheets and throws.
 The label was co-founded by Melbourne sisters Hayley Pannekoeke and Kate Heppell and their best mate Alex van der Sluys over wine back in 2012 and, as they told Broadsheet, they’ve since set about “creating bright, bold, fashion bedding that has a very Australian spunk about it”.

 If you’re the type who struggles to find the time to wash their sheets weekly, hemp might be your saving grace.
 Adelaide’s Good Studios’ 100 per cent hemp bed linen keeps you cool in summer and warm in winter, and as a bonus has antibacterial qualities, so you can leave it longer between washes.
 The hemp is also much more durable than other natural fibres, meaning you won’t have to fork out to replace your sheets any time soon.
-The linen comes in a range of natural and neutral colours such as khaki, terracotta and indigo. goodstudios.com.au
+All of the brand’s hemp linen bed sheets are made to order. goodstudios.com.au

 Another label nailing the environmentally friendly brief is Weft Textiles.
 Its cushions, duvet covers, sheets and pillowcases are made from 100 per cent natural and organic fabrics.
 It also avoids harmful chemicals, dyes and perfumes.
 It was founded by Adelaide-based interior designer Samia Fisher, who was disheartened by the industry and decided to start her own line.
 Products are made from flax linen and hand-spun and woven organic cotton in versatile colours including navy, pink and light grey.